Markstrat: Structure and gameplay

-The uses of the game
+Usage

 Markstrat is mostly used to assess the group dynamics and decision-making processes of the players.
-It is used in higher level education, incorporated in a certain class such as Marketing or Finance.
+It is used in higher-level education, incorporated in a certain class such as marketing or finance.
 Often, the results from the simulation reflect a certain portion of the grade.
-The game was originally built for MBA students to play, however, because of its ease of use, the simulation became widespread and started being used for both undergraduate and graduate students.
-There are corporations who also use it to assess and boost their employee's skills.
+The game was originally built for MBA students to play; however, the simulation became widespread and started being used for both undergraduate and graduate students.
+There are corporations that also use it to assess their employees' skills.